Brothers (Goldman novel)

-Brothers is a thriller novel by William Goldman.
+Brothers is a 1986 thriller novel by William Goldman.
 It is the sequel to his 1974 novel Marathon Man and is Goldman's final novel.
+The United States publisher was Warner Books.

+It was published in the United Kingdom by Grafton.

 Daniel Woodrell wrote in The Washington Post that "The ultimate significance of the title becomes clear only in the surprising, explosive twist at the end."
 The BBC later aired a radio adaptation.

 It had mixed reviews, with Goldman himself rating it unfavorably.
+As of 2025, unlike Marathon Man, no film version of this book has been made.